8

 “They returned your boat!"

 “Really?!"
 Although Diode had angrily raised her voice, Terra's own shout of happiness drowned it out.
-She stood up, eyes sparkling.
+She jumped to her feet, eyes sparkling.

 “Then—then that means I can go fishing with you again, right?”